department-of-veterans-affairs/vagov-content/pages/records/get-veteran-id-cards/vic.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: How to Apply for a Veteran ID Card
+title: How to Apply for a Veteran ID Card | Veterans Affairs
+heading: How to Apply for a Veteran ID Card
 display_title: Veteran ID Card
-description: Find out if you're eligible for a printed Veteran ID Card--and how to apply.
+description: Find out how to apply for a Veteran ID Card (VIC) as long as you received an honorable discharge after serving on active duty, in the Reserves, or the National Guard.
+View the requirements for photos and documentation you'll need and learn what to expect after you apply.
 plainlanguage:
 collection: veteranIdCards
 hideFromSidebar: true